Skip to main content Accessibility

 • Students’ Union Staff

-4. A relevant Union staff member shall act as Clerk to Student Council, facilitate voting mechanisms, and take minutes.
+9. A relevant staff member of the Union shall be identified as Clerk to Student Council.
+The Clerk shall facilitate the voting mechanisms for Student Council and take the minutes of any meeting.

-3. There shall be one Campus Representative from each campus:
+12. There shall be one Campus Representative from each of the following:

 • Kingston Hill